 Stenciling is a type of project that requires a little more time and a careful touch than I tend to give projects.
 It takes a couple hours to complete a box to accommodate drying time.
 However, the results are so special!
 These boxes aren’t just for Valentine’s Day – you can make them as a one-of-a-kind gift any time of the year.
 Here’s how:

-Supplies for Valentine Heart Boxes
+Supplies for DIY Valentine Gift Box

 - Paper mache heart box